1. Home>

 Continuar in the Subjunctive Future

 The Subjunctive Future is used to speak about hypothetical situations, and actions/events that may happen in the future.
-Note that this is very rarely used in Spanish.
 For example, "continuare", meaning "I will continue".

 In Spanish, the Subjunctive Future is known as "El Futuro de Subjuntivo".